-Issues Actions Implementation 46 SUPPORT OF COMMUNITIES Communities will become larger and more diverse and it will be important for Council to provide assistance to help communities identify and Engage with communities early in Council developments and projects either directly or through community boards, township committees and Te Taumutu Runanga to ensure communities are involved, informed or understand the process being undertaken.
-Ongoing address their needs, which in turn will strengthen and bring together communities. • Smaller community groups may not have the skills or experience to fully capitalise on the increased population growth.
-This will likely be more of an issue to service and rural activity centres with there being a lot of focus on developing the Key Activity Centres Provide advice, education and information to communities and groups to identify and address their needs to continue their development and ensure they are strong.
-Area plans and structure plans to consider to social infrastructure planning and Ongoing 2014/2016 provisions.
-Monitor and review of Service and Rural townships health, social and community service needs Ongoing 47 DEMOGRAPHIC CHANGE Selwyn District is experiencing a demographic change to an older population with a large youth and family demographic and social services need to react and provide for these age groups Increase promotion and facilitation of recreation and community programmes, to meet the needs and interests of residents of all ages and cultures needed to enable support their local areas.
+Issues Actions Implementation 48 SUPPORT OF COMMUNITIES Communities will become larger and more diverse and it will be important for Council to provide assistance to help communities identify and Engage with communities early in Council developments and projects either directly or through community boards, township committees and Te Taumutu Rūnanga to ensure communities are involved, informed or understand the process being undertaken.
+Ongoing address their needs, which in turn will strengthen and bring together communities. • Smaller community groups may not have the skills or Provide advice, education and information to communities and groups to identify and address their needs to continue their development and ensure they are strong.
+Area plans and structure plans to consider Ongoing 2014/2016 experience to fully capitalise on the increased population growth.
+This will likely be more of an issue to service and rural activity centres with there being a lot of focus on developing the Key Activity Centres to social infrastructure planning and provisions. • Monitor and review of Service and Rural townships health, social and community service needs Ongoing 49 Selwyn District is experiencing a demographic change to an older population with a large youth and family demographic and social services need to react and provide for these age groups Increase promotion and facilitation of recreation and community programmes, to meet the needs and interests of residents of all ages and cultures needed to enable support their local areas.
 Advocate for appropriate educational, health and social services for the district.
-Ongoing 48 NON-COUNCIL COMMUNITY SERVICES There is a lack of adequate non-council services (e.g. education, health, emergency services, social development, and justice) in the district to robustly support an increase in population There is increasing pressure for schools in the eastern areas of the district, particularly in Rolleston and Lincoln.
+Ongoing Ongoing 50 NON-COUNCIL COMMUNITY SERVICES There is a lack of adequate non-council services (e.g. education, health, emergency services, social development, and justice) in the district to robustly support an increase in population There is increasing pressure for schools in the eastern areas of the district, particularly in Rolleston and Lincoln.
 Increased and proactive collaboration (e.g. through working parties) with lead authorities on non-council services, particularly health and education issues.
 Council to continue to work with the Ministry of Education to ensure progress on identifying education needs and school sites.
 Priority should be given to Rolleston and / or Lincoln as key growth areas.
 Ongoing